 “Happy merge all,” Buterin said in appreciation for the process.
 “This is a big moment for the Ethereum ecosystem.
 Everyone who helped make the merge happen should feel very proud today.”

-The decision to produce transaction ledgers in different way was originally made for energy consumption reasons.
+The decision to produce transaction ledgers in a different way was originally made for energy consumption reasons.
 Unfortunately, the company is now edging against the epitome of liberties in holding cryptocurrency.